 According to drugabuse.gov, “Organs in the body have fatty tissues that quickly absorb the THC in marijuana.
 In general, standard urine tests can detect traces of THC several days after use.
 In heavy marijuana users, however, urine tests can sometimes detect THC traces for weeks after use stops.”
 Leafly.com has some useful information on this question too, but the tolerance levels appear to be generally higher than those used in DUI prosecutions.
 According to one user on drugs.com, if you smoke regularly then up to 45 days and constantly then 90 days for a urine test, but for blood, the metabolite can last in your system up to 6 months.

 Have you or a loved one been accused of DUI Marijuana?
-You need a Las Vegas DUI Defense Lawyer.
+You need a Las Vegas Criminal Defense Lawyer.
 Call us at Hinds Injury Law Las Vegas for a free consultation.
 You can reach us through (702) 940-1234.
 Trust us with your case and let us fight for you!

 Hinds Injury Law Las Vegas